About Winamp Distribution

 Please be aware that Winamp is known for its efficiency, so your albums may appear on streaming services twice before your previous distributor takes them down.
 This brief overlap is not a cause for concern.

-Please note that you may lose any reviews you've received on iTunes and Amazon.
+Be advised that you could lose any reviews you have on iTunes and Amazon.

 Music Assigned to Wrong Artist Profile